Payment Card Acceptance

 - Online payments using QuikPAY.
 We highly recommend this method because:

-- No transaction fees (just merchant discount fees 2-3%)
+- No transaction fees (just merchant processing fees 2-3%)

 - Custom order form created and hosted by BAO at no charge